sssingh/bike-share-users-prediction/README.md

 # BikeShare Riders Prediction

+In this project we tackle a Regression problem.
+We will build a simple multi-layer-perceptron (MLP) or a Deep Neural Network (DNN) from scratch using the NumPy package to predict the number of riders BikeShare would get on a given day.

 ![](images/markus-winkler-unsplash-bikes.jpg)

-### Predict Number of BikeShare riders on a given day
+## Features
+⚡Regression
+⚡NN Implementation From Scratch
+⚡Gradient Descent From Scratch
+⚡NumPy

 ## Table of Contents